dqops/dqo/docs/working-with-dqo/installation/install-dqo-using-pip.md

 4. Open the DQO User Interface Console in your browser by CTRL-clicking on the link displayed on the command line (for example http://localhost:8888) or by copying the link.

-## Next step

-Now that you have installed and opened DQO, it is time to [connect your first data source](../adding-data-source-connection/adding-data-source-connection.md).